 It may also be necessary to review aspects pertaining to maintaining the health, safety and well-being of the researchers themselves during the data collection period.
 The BOKU has the duty to care, i.e. to ensure the safety and welfare of its employees, and employees are responsible to take reasonable care of their own safety.
 If researchers are visiting a rural or isolated area for their field work and/or if researchers are collecting data in the participant's home, it is important to review potential risks to the researchers.
 For example, if a researcher works alone in the field they may be confronted with unexpected situations or be involved in an accident.
 It is important that someone knows where the researcher is, and what to do should they not return or check in at the expected time.
 Researchers need to know that they should walk away from any situation that they consider uncomfortable or threatening, e.g. because an interviewee seems to become angry, makes derogatory or inappropriate remarks towards the researchers.
-Even if such incidents are highly unlikely, it is better to have thought about potential situations, and about options to handle them in advance, so that they can be recalled quickly should the need arise.
+Even if such incidents are unlikely, it is better to have thought about potential situations, and about options to handle them in advance, so that they can be recalled quickly should the need arise.

-The question is thus: what measures are taken to develop ethical competence during the project?
-Indeed, it is important to consider that unforeseen events that impact ethical aspects, are likely to arise, and to know how to handle such 'ethically important moments', not least as a part of the process of strengthening ethical competence.
-Ethical competence is about the willingness to acknowledge the ethical dimension of research, the ability to recognize the ethical dimension in a situation during data collection or processing, and the ability to respond appropriately.
-Thus: are there regular team meetings reviewing ethical aspects and risks?
+Thus, please reflect whether there are regular team meetings reviewing ethical aspects and risks?
 Should there have been an incident during data collection (e.g. an emotionally charged situation), is it clear with whom the researcher can discuss the issues and where they can get support and counselling (see e.g. 'trusted advisors' or occupational psychological consulting offered by the BOKU)?
 Will researchers document incidents in research notes?
 Will reflective review sessions be set up within the research team to discuss issues that have arisen and decide how to address them?
 Will these be documented in writing?

-3.9.
-If students participate in a research project: how is the principle of voluntary participation taken into account?
+3.6.
+If students participate in a research project: how is the principle of voluntary participation implemented?